Palin, Begich, Gross advance in Alaska US House race

 Begich, during a campaign forum with three other Republican candidates last month, acknowledged people might be surprised that a Begich is a Republican.
 He said he was raised “conservative” by grandparents in Florida.

-Begich said he wants to make a “business case” for the state, including the need to develop the state’s vast natural resources.
+Begich said he wants to make a “business case” for the state, including the need to develop Alaska’s vast natural resources.

-Gross got crosswise with some Democrats earlier this year after an interview in which he did not commit to caucusing with Democrats if elected.
+Gross got crosswise with some Democrats earlier this year following an interview in which he did not commit to caucusing with Democrats if elected.
 He later said he would.

-Gross’ campaign has said that Gross does not plan to seek endorsements from either the Democratic or Republican parties.
+Gross’ campaign has said that Gross does not plan to seek out endorsements from either the Democratic or Republican parties.

-Gross noted that the largest bloc of registered voters in Alaska identify as independents and said Alaska needs a “new leader who represents all of Alaskans, not just a part of Alaska.
+Gross on Saturday noted that the largest bloc of registered voters in Alaska identify as independents and said Alaska needs a “new leader who represents all of Alaskans, not just a part of Alaska.
 And I believe I’m that guy.”

 During his 2020 run, Gross sought to play up his Alaska bona fides, notably with an ad that said he “killed a grizzly bear in self defense after it snuck up on him.”
 His campaign also ran a cutesy ad referring to Gross as the “bear doctor.”